Yakima camping, day 2

 Being allowed to see so much of the Yakama people’s history meant a great deal to me.
 The museum does not allow photography inside; the photos in this blog post were taken off the internet.
 But many of the things I saw in the museum will remain in my head and in my heart.
 I have a great deal to learn yet in life … the Yakama people have so much to teach us.

 Basically, so the story goes, chipmunk didn’t do what his grandmother told him to do.
 He got distracted while playing and got lost too far from home.
 Witch woman ALMOST grabbed him and ate him, but not quite, boy was it close!
 In her attempt to grab him, she left scratches down his back that turned into stripes.
 The lesson is that you should listen to your grandmother and not go too far from home and you should watch out for danger.
-Or you may end up with white stripes down your back like chipmunk still has today.
+Or you may end up with stripes down your back like chipmunk still has today.

 More information about all of these things and more can be found online on the website of the Yakama Nation as well as in a Wikipedia article.